 While there is no SAV in the tidal Anacostia, it is known that there is SAV in non-tidal tributaries to the Anacostia River.

 AWS is not certain why SAV was present in the past --particularly in the 1980s and 1990s when the water clarity seemed worse than or equal to the current clarity.
 However, we have several hypotheses:

 · The nature of the cloudiness of the water was different.
 There are many factors that make the water cloudy.
 Recent cloudiness may be complex combination of sediment particles due to erosion, decaying organic matter from sewage, algae bloom, etc. while past cloudiness may have mainly come from sediment particles.

 · The river was monitored less often in the 1980s and 1990s.
 The water quality data may then be less reliable during the time period.

 · The SAV may have suffered in the 1980s and 1990s, but may still have been reducing pollution.

 · The overall nature of pollution may have changed.
 In more recent years, numerous types of pollutants including chemicals such as pharmaceuticals, pesticides, herbicides, and heavy metals on top of water cloudiness may have helped eliminate the plants.

+%Scores for Stormwater runoff have been steadily decreasing as long as stream discharge (flow) data is available.
 AWS is expecting that this trend will change and start to show improvement, though it will take time due to the vast areas of impervious surfaces that must be retrofitted with water-infiltrating green infrastructure to measurably reduce runoff.